Rookworst

 Rookworst (/nl/; smoked sausage) or Gelderse rookworst is a type of Dutch sausage in which ground meat is mixed with spices and salt and stuffed into a casing.
-Having the shape of a Bologna sausage, it is common in the Netherlands and is also exported to Great Britain.
+Having the shape of a ring bologna, it is common in the Netherlands and is also exported to Great Britain.
 The basis for Gelderse rookworst is metworst, or lean pork.
 Traditionally, rookworst is made with pork, stuffed in a small pig intestine and smoked over smouldering chips of oak and beechwood.
 This traditional rookworst is usually sold in butcher shops.

 It is assumed that rookworst from the province of Gelderland started to make waves in the Netherlands in the eighteenth century.
 The cookbook De Volmaakte Gelderse Keuken-Meid (1756) gives detailed instructions on how to use oak or beech wood to smoke sausage in the chimney or smoking room.
 Gelderland, the only province that had ample access to such wood, became most famous for its smoked sausage.
 Around 1900, almost every farmer smoked his own slaughter in the chimney.
-In the province used to be many pig farms too.
+There were also many pig farms in the province at the time.

 Originally, rookworst was made in November, because that was the slaughter month; coincidentally, November was also the harvest month of kale, so the two were often eaten together.
-This dish remains very popular, as it is a traditional ingredient in the stamppot.
+This perennially served dish is a traditional ingredient in the stamppot and remains extremely well-known.
 It is nowadays also eaten as a snack with mustard.
 Every year, the best rookworst of the Netherlands is selected during a contest held in the city of Arnhem in Gelderland.

 Most rookworst sold in supermarkets is mass-produced in factories and is not smoked, but has smoke aromatics added to give the characteristic flavour.
-Glucono delta-lactone is added to lower the pH and add to shelf life, and the intestine is replaced by bovine collagen.
+Glucono-delta-lactone is added to lower the pH and add to shelf life, and the intestine is replaced by bovine collagen.
 Unox is a major producer of rookworst.

-In recent years, beef and chicken-based rookworst is also available in most Dutch supermarkets.
+In recent years, beef- and chicken-based rookworst is also available in most Dutch supermarkets.

 There are two types of rookworst: